 In this section, I want to examine the plausibility of the claim that only a POD can realize Rawls's second principle of justice.
-More specifically, I want to focus on the role of POD-type policies and institutions in realizing the second part of Rawls's second principle: that is, the difference principle, which states that inequalities in the distribution of social primary goods are justifiable only when they are of benefit to the least-advantaged members of society.
-In discussing POD and the difference principle, my aim is to link the discussion to Rawls's elaboration of the value of equality, and especially to Rawls's account of the connection of the value of equality with power, domination and self-respect.
+More specifically, I want to focus on the role of PODtype policies and institutions in realizing the second part of Rawls's second principle: i.e. the Difference Principle, which states that inequalities in the distribution of social primary goods are justifiable only when they are of benefit to the least-advantaged members of society.9 In discussing POD and the Difference Principle, my aim is to link the discussion to Rawls's elaboration of the value of equality, and especially to Rawls's account of the connection of the value of equality with power, domination and self-respect.